Discover the approach of functional medicine to Acne to solve it for good.

 Diet can be a cause of acne (12), although more commonly, it’s a contributing factor more than a sole cause.

-It’s likely that this small group of people are sensitive to changes in insulin-like growth factor-1 (IGF-1) which can be in high glycemic index (high sugar) diets, or diets containing dairy products that contain IGF-1.
+This small group of people are likely sensitive to changes in insulin-like growth factor-1 (IGF-1) which can be in high glycemic index (high sugar) diets, or diets containing dairy products that contain IGF-1.

 Receptors for IGF-1 are present in the sebaceous gland in the skin that’s responsible for producing sebum.
 When IGF-1 binds to these receptors, it stimulates sebum production.